 Brackets used to join the corners have been carefully sanded using high grit sandpaper in order to make them totally flat.
 In addition, the edges have been deburred with a file (the laser usually leaves melted material on the edges when cutting aluminum).
 The bottom plate has also been sanded in the same way to get a nice matt surface.
 After sanding, the bottom aluminium sheet was bolted down to the frame.
 In the picture below you can see how the whole frame looks after a few days of assembling.
-I have installed a legs printed form ABS filament to the printer frame.
-I have also applied a rubber dampers to these legs.
+I’ve installed a legs printed form ABS filament to the printer frame.
+I’ve also applied a rubber dampers to these legs.
 All holes which had to be threaded were threaded by hand.

 Heatbed was machined from high flatness aluminum plate that is 8 mm thick.
 It may look like a total “overkill” but in reality it is not.
 Heatbed is incredibly flat.
-In order to prevent stress or bending during heating, heatbed is bolted to the Z axis platform in the way it can expand freely.
+In order to prevent stress or bending during heating, heatbed is bolted down to the Z axis platform in the way it can expand freely.
 I am very pleased with this heatbed – the distance of the nozzle from the table was adjusted only once after the printer was assembled.To this day everything is nicely leveled on the entire surface.
 The printer is free from autoleveling or other gadgets that hide the real problem.

 For heating the bed I used 16 GBR-666 ceramic heating/power resistors for 24 V, 40 W each.
 Together, this gives a power of about 640 W, which gives a total current of 26 A. The resistors were connected in parallel and glued to the table in the way the bed is evenly warmed up.
 The power is supplied to the table with thick silicone wires.
 The thermistor, like the resistors, has been attached to the table with thermal conductive adhesive.
-You need to tin these resistors before gluing them to the heatbed (thick aluminium plate will sink all the heat from the soldering iron due to high thermal capacity).
+I needed to tin these resistors before gluing them to the heatbed (thick aluminium plate will sink all the heat from the soldering iron due to high thermal capacity).
 In addition, all wires are protected and insulated with a Kapton tape.
-With a slightly reduced power (I do not want to heat it too quickly) heatbed heats up to 100 degrees in a few minutes.
+With a slightly reduced power (I don’t want to heat it too quickly) heatbed heats up to 100 degrees in a few minutes.
 I have attached a 2 mm thick float-glass to the top of it (I don’t want to destroy such a beautiful shiny surface 🙂 ).
 Thanks to high thermal capacity of this heatbed after reaching the temperature set point, it is very stable at a given level (below you can see temperature-stability chart).

 Z axis platform

 Because of size of this printer, the Z-axis platform is quite complicated.
 In order to achieve the maximum rigidity of the entire system, I used 2 1605 ball screws on both sides of the platform.
-On the corners of the Z axis platform I have installed LMK12LUU extended linear bearings that fit 12 diameter linear shafts.
+On the corners of the Z axis platform I’ve installed LMK12LUU extended linear bearings that fit 12 diameter linear shafts.
 I didn’t wanted to use trapezoidal screws because they are bent very often and they would wear-out quite fast with such an load.
 Therefore, I used 1605 ball screws mounted on both sides.
 This is not the cheapest solution but it is definitely worth the price – I don’t have any problems with the Z axis now.
 The whole Z axis platform is almost bulletproof , it is 36 mm thick in some places 😎 .

 In addition, I have eliminated the problem of Z axis lead screw “de-synchronization” by using an closed-loop GT2 timing belt that links everything together nicely.
 When designing the printer, I had to adjust some dimensions of bottom aluminium plate to make sure that belt can be properly tensioned.
 I wrote a simple “script” in Inventor which uses some dimensions of the whole assembly and the belt itself (the distance between the screws and the motor, etc.).
 It allowed me to determine where the belt tensioning block will be located when belt will be fully tensioned.
 Z-axis ball screws have 40 teeth pulley’s on their turned ends , and a 20 teeth pulley is mounted on the Z axis stepper motor which is located in the middle of the bottom plate.
-Because of this there is an small ratio “gearbox” (1: 2) which allows me to obtain a higher torque on the ball screws that are quite hard to rotate(they support a very large weight).
+Because of this there is an small “gearbox” (1: 2 gear raito) which allows me to obtain a higher torque on the ball screws that are quite hard to rotate(they support a very large weight).
 The “tensioning” block consists of standard ball bearings with flanges with a bolt passing through them.
 The “tensioning” block is printed from ABS filament.
 The entire part is attached to the bottom plate with 3 bolts that pass through the slots that allow you to adjust the belt tension.

 At the beginning, there were installed an ordinary ball bearings which supported ball screws .As it soon turned out, they couldn’t survive high axial load.
 As there was no space for a standard bearing block, I had to design my own which works just as well.
 It consists of a thrust bearing and an ordinary ball bearing.
 The thrust bearing transfers axial loads directly to the frame and the ball bearing prevents the ball screw from moving sideways.
 The block is printed from ABS, with 100% infill .I wanted to use an angular contact bearing, but I haven’t found anything that would fit into the available space.